How To Argue With Me About AI, If You Must

 Like many other self-styled thinky programmer guys, I like to imagine myself as a sort of Holmesian genius, making trenchant observations, collecting them, and then synergizing them into brilliant deductions with the keen application of my powerful mind.

 However, several years ago, I had an epiphany in my self-concept.
-I finally understood that, to the extent that I am usefully clever, it is less in a Holmesian idiom, and more, shall I we, Monkesque.
+I finally understood that, to the extent that I am usefully clever, it is less in a Holmesian idiom, and more, shall we say, Monkesque.

 For those unfamiliar with either of the respective franchises: